 Malaysian Fried Noodles

-One way to enjoy fried noodles without the oil is to use instant noodles.
-It will not taste as good as the real fried noodles, but it will be healthier.
-You have to boil instant noodles instead of frying them.
-Health-wise, it is better.
-This substitution is also good if you are in a hurry or if you're abroad and have no access to all the ingredients.
+One of the easiest ways to enjoy this dish is to use instant noodles.
+Maybe it's not quite as tasty as the authentic recipe, but it's healthier.
+You boil the instant noodles instead of frying them.
+This is also a good shortcut recipe if you're in a hurry or if you're abroad and don't have access to all of the ingredients.

 - 1 packet instant fried noodle

-- 1 piece fish cake, slice in small pieces
+- 1 fish cake, sliced in small pieces

-- 2 stalk sawi (kai choy or Chinese mustard green), cut into small pieces about 2 inches
+- 2 stalks sawi (kai choy or Chinese mustard greens), cut into 2-inch pieces

-- 2 cup water, to boil the instant noodles
+- 2 cups water, to boil the instant noodles

-- 1 cup bean sprouts, washed and root removed
+- 1 cup bean sprouts, washed and roots removed

-- Boil the instant noodles with 2 cups water but without the spices and seasoning.
+- Boil the instant noodles with 2 cups water (do not add the spices and seasonings yet).
 Boil for about 2 minutes, then drain the water completely.
-Put aside the noodles while you prepare the other ingredients
+Set aside.

 - In a separate pot, boil the fish balls and fish cakes.
 Add salt to taste.
-After 3 minutes, add the sawi and bean sprouts and continue to boil for another minute.
+After 3 minutes, add the sawi (Chinese green mustard greens) and bean sprouts.
+Continue to boil for 1 minute.
 Then completely drain the water.